George Bugliarello: Career

 George also was a chairman of the National Medal of Technology Nomination Evaluation Committee, the Advisory Panel for Technology Transfer to the Middle East of the Office of Technology Assessment, and the Committee on Science, Engineering and Public Policy (COSEPP) of the American Association for the Advancement of Science.
 He served as chair of the Board on Infrastructure and the Constructed Environment of the National Research Council, and of the National Academies Megacities project for the Habitat II conference.
 He also served as chair of the National Academies steering committee on the Megacities.
 Other committee service included the U.S. National Academies-Russian Academy of Sciences Committee on Terrorism Confronting the U.S. and Russia and co-chairmanship of a joint Russian-American Task Force on Urban Security.

-Dr. Bugliarello’s international experience included consultantships abroad for OECD as reviewer of the science policy of several countries, and for UNESCO, assignments as specialist for the U.S. Department of State in Venezuela and Central Africa.
-He also held a NATO Senior Faculty Fellowship at the Technical University of Berlin, was a member on the U.S.-Egypt Joint Consultative Committee of the National Academy of Sciences, and member on the Scientific Committee of the Summer School on Environmental Dynamics in Venice.
+Dr. Bugliarello’s international experience included consultantships abroad for OECD as a reviewer of the science policy of several countries, and for UNESCO, assignments as a specialist for the U.S. Department of State in Venezuela and Central Africa.
+He also held a NATO Senior Faculty Fellowship at Technische Universität Berlin, was a member on the U.S.-Egypt Joint Consultative Committee of the National Academy of Sciences, and member on the Scientific Committee of the Summer School on Environmental Dynamics in Venice.
 He had been the U.S. member of the Science for Stability Steering Committee, and of the Science for Peace Steering Committee, of the Scientific Affairs Division of NATO.

 George Bugliarello had died of pneumonia on February 18, 2011, in Roslyn, New York.